pwall567/uri-template/README.md

 ## Level 2

 The specification describes a "Level 2", adding operator characters which modify the expansion of the variables.
+See [Section 1.2](https://www.rfc-editor.org/rfc/rfc6570.html#section-1.2) of the specification for more details.

-The `uri-template` library does not currently support this level.
+Version 2.0 (and later) of the `uri-template` library supports this level.

 ## Level 3